H2ONaCl/backup9/README.md

 WHY YOU MIGHT WANT TO USE THIS BACKUP APPLICATION:

-* It is very simple.
+* The backups are stored in a Flash drive removable storage device.
-* It is transparent because it is a bash script.
-* It relies upon the venerable tools tar and rsync.
+* It is transparent because it is a bash script that relies upon the venerable tools tar and rsync.
 * It does not do incremental backups which might be inconvenient or opaque.
 * It leaves a copy of the backup on the hard disk for convenience.
 * It can be invoked by cron.
 * It endeavours to backup only your data; not your system.

 This application is a bash script to create backups of a single directory tree, for example your ~/Documents.
-The backup medium is a Flash drive.
 Restricting the backup to only your data, not your programs, economizes.

 If there is something within your "system" that you might consider to be "data" and you want to have it backed up, just put it under the same tree that contains the rest of your data.
 For example, bash scripts that you authored might be kept at ~/Documents/bashscripts instead of at /usr/bin